-- 9.1 Guarantee Coverage: The Guarantee may cover up to a maximum of 75% of the default amount. - 9.2 After the crystallized guarantee has been settled, the PFI and the CGC shall be required to take all necessary steps to recover the outstanding sum, and the CGC shall be reimbursed to the extent of the recovered sum. - 9.3 The cumulative guarantee liabilities of a CGC shall not exceed ten (10) times of its shareholders' fund unimpaired by losses.
+- 9.1 Guarantee Coverage: The Guarantee may cover up to a maximum of 75% of the default amount. - 9.2 The status of default shall be determined in accordance with extant Prudential Guidelines. - 9.3 After the crystallized guarantee has been settled, the PFI and the CGC shall be required to take all necessary steps to recover the outstanding sum, and the CGC shall be reimbursed to the extent of the recovered sum.
+The PFI shall lead this process, in line with the provisions of the extant Consumer Protection Regulations (CPR). - 9.4 The cumulative guarantee liabilities of a CGC shall not exceed ten (10) times of its shareholders' fund unimpaired by losses.